bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ### Shape, topology, and field optimization

-Modern optimization tools add more parameters to the model, for example this parameterized cantilever from Sandy at Intact, optimized using derivatives with respect to paameters at each arrow:
+Modern optimization tools add more parameters to the model, for example this parameterized cantilever from Sandy at Intact, optimized using derivatives with respect to parameters at each arrow:

 ![A cantilevered beam with several dimensions used to optimize its height over its length.](\assets\blog\Differentiable\IntactShapeOpt.png)